 NYSAF adapted our programming to create tailored processes in order to meet the very real – very acute – needs of artists.
 Since March, we’ve creatively and financially supported over 150 artists and developed over 25 projects through our NYSAF NOW programming.

 Your belief in supporting new work directly impacts artists (Meet them through our ARTIST SPOTLIGHTS) and brings you into this artistic community we are so committed to fostering-- even during this time when we cannot be together.

 Meet some of the NYSAF Artists and find out where and how they find creative hope.

 For 36 years, New York Stage and Film has been at the forefront of storytelling; a catalyst for original stories that start with us and impact audiences across the country and around the world.
-With the support of New York Stage and Film, artists are given the freedom to take bold creative risks that lead to ground-breaking work.
-Our supporters sustain the work of these artists and are crucial participants in the creation of these new works.
+Our dedication to process, community and original artistic voices is even more crucial now and is guiding us to an exciting future.
+Our supporters sustain the work for these artists and are crucial participants in the creation of these new works.

 As a supporter of New York Stage and Film, you will:

 Encourage artists at all stages of their careers to take creative risks, experiment, and tell vibrant, diverse stories